ElizabethKopacheva/CET-W2V/index.md

 ---

 # Supplementary information for
-# Users’ polarisation in dynamic discussion networks: the case of immigration crisis in Sweden
+# Users' polarisation in dynamic discussion networks: the case of refugee crisis in Sweden